 - If you’re not a Chase customer, you can get a You Invest account, but it’s inherently less useful to you since it’s not integrated into your bank directly.

 - The Chase app doesn’t have a ton of supporting analysis and data to help you make decisions.
 While there’s probably enough for casual day traders, advanced traders may be left wanting.

 - A managed account requires a $500 deposit.

 - Chase charges a fee to shutter your account or move your money outside Chase.

 If you’ve heard of any stock investment app, it almost certainly is Robinhood.
 The stock trading app skyrocketed to popularity with its easy-to-use design and no-commission trades.
-Ignoring the recent Gamestop hooplah, which is an issue unrelated to how the app functions and works on a day-to-day basis, Robinhood is easily the best entry-point investment app.
+Ignoring all the GameStop and AMC hoopla, which is an issue unrelated to how the app functions and works on a day-to-day basis, Robinhood is easily the best entry-point investment app.
 It’s the one your writer uses, not because it’s the absolute best, but because it’s easy to use for stocks and I’m too lazy to switch.

 - No account minimum required.

 - The app is simple and unbelievably easy to use.